SSCAP: Self-supervised Co-occurrence Action Parsing for Unsupervised Temporal Action Segmentation: Related Work

 \section{Related Work}

 \textbf{Temporal action segmentation} is a task to classify each frame in an untrimmed video with a label of action.
 It is a key for understanding structures of complex activities.
-While current techniques have achieved great success on other action understanding tasks such as action recognition~\cite{i3d,feichtenhofer2019slowfast,feichtenhofer2016convolutional,tran2015learning,yang2020temporal,wang2016temporal,zhou2018temporal,lin2019tsm,wang2018non,gmmhmm} and action detection~\cite{lin2018bsn,zhao2017temporal,xu2017r,hou2017tube}, temporal action segmentation is still far from being well-explored.
-Today's high performing solutions for temporal action segmentation require full frame-level supervision~\cite{mstcn,gcnactionseg,htk,bcn,lea2016segmental,lea2017temporal}.
+While current deep learning techniques~\cite{lin2019tsm,after-unet,Ji_2021_ICCV,feichtenhofer2016convolutional,Liu_2020_CVPR,li2021learning,cdg,ma2021transfusion,tran2015learning,gpa} have achieved great success on other action understanding tasks such as action recognition~\cite{i3d,feichtenhofer2019slowfast,yang2020temporal,wang2016temporal,zhou2018temporal,wang2018non,gmmhmm,zwicassp} and action detection~\cite{lin2018bsn,zhao2017temporal,xu2017r,hou2017tube}, temporal action segmentation is still far from being well-explored.
+Today's high performing solutions for temporal action segmentation require full frame-level supervision~\cite{mstcn,gcnactionseg,htk,bcn,lea2016segmental,lea2017temporal,ddxd}.
 However, acquiring annotations on fine-grained sub-actions for each frame is expensive.
 To reduce the amount of labeled data needed,~\cite{sstda} proposes a domain adaptation approach based on self-supervised auxiliary tasks and achieves good performance.
-More recent works focus on developing weakly-supervised solutions: instead of having supervision for every frame, only the list (with order information)~\cite{firstunsuper,energyweaklyactionseg,nnviterbi,Richard_2017_CVPR,ding2018weakly,huang2016connectionist,chang2019d3tw} or the set (without order information)~\cite{actionsetscvpr2020,setViterbi,actionsetscvpr2018} of the sub-actions are required during training.
+More recent works focus on developing weakly-supervised solutions: instead of having supervision for every frame, only the list (with order information)~\cite{firstunsuper,energyweaklyactionseg,nnviterbi,Richard_2017_CVPR,ding2018weakly,huang2016connectionist,chang2019d3tw} or the set (without order information)~\cite{actionsetscvpr2020,setViterbi,actionsetscvpr2018} of the sub-actions in each video are required during training.
 Other work uses script or instructions for weak annotation~\cite{alayrac2016unsupervised}.
+Unsupervised temporal action segmentation, which does not have any supervision signal per video, starts to receive growing interests these days, to further reduce the dependence on labeled data ~\cite{UnsuperProcLearn,cvpr2018,cvpr2019cnnrnn,kukleva2019unsupervisedtemporalembedding,vidalmata2020joint,JS,MNVALR}.
+However, these solutions do not fully explore the self-supervised feature, do not take into account semantic correlations among sub-actions and the recurrence of sub-actions in some complex activity structures.
+The performance of them is still far from desired.